 This is a much higher ratio than any national or international benchmarks for similar degrees.

-That’s partly because your choices are not restricted – every field uses communication specialists, from healthcare to education to airports to high-end fashion or the arts, and your expertise is transferable – but also because Massey’s BC make sure you come out well rounded and flexible.
+That’s partly because your choices are not restricted – every field uses communication specialists, from healthcare to education to airports to high-end fashion or the arts, and your expertise is transferable – but also because Massey’s BC makes sure you come out well rounded and flexible.

 Massey University will teach you skills in using up-to-date technology, and you will obtain deep insights into the communication industries.
 Massey opens the door for you to become a communication entrepreneur who understands how to develop new business models and can offer thought leadership in this rapidly evolving area of professional work.

 The Bachelor of Communication offers you many opportunities to apply your learning to real-world problems.

 You’ll produce strategies, media and publications that apply your communication learning.